kahst/BirdNET-Analyzer/README.md

 This project is supported by Jake Holshuh (Cornell class of ’69) and The Arthur Vining Davis Foundations.
 Our work in the K. Lisa Yang Center for Conservation Bioacoustics is made possible by the generosity of K. Lisa Yang to advance innovative conservation technologies to inspire and inform the conservation of wildlife and habitats.

-The European Union and the European Social Fund for Germany partially funded this research.
-This work was also partially funded by the German Federal Ministry of Education and Research in the program of Entrepreneurial Regions InnoProfileTransfer in the project group localizeIT (funding code 03IPT608X).
+The German Federal Ministry of Education and Research is funding the development of BirdNET through the project "BirdNET+" (FKZ 01|S22072).
+Additionally, the German Federal Ministry of Environment, Nature Conservation and Nuclear Safety is funding the development of BirdNET through the project "DeepBirdDetect" (FKZ 67KI31040E).

 ## Partners